the-tobias-project/hydra/README.md

 1. Issues with opening or creating a file

-    This can happen if you attempt to run initialization a second time without first clearing the scratch directory.
-Try shutting down the server and all clients, clearing the scratch directory, then starting them up again.
+    This can happen if you attempt to run initialization a second time without first clearing the scratch directory or if the program exists unexpectedly.
+If you would like to re-initialize the experiment, try shutting down the server, all clients and workers.
+Then remove the scratch directory, and restart.

+    If the process was unexpectedly stopped and exited, you can clear the file pointer flag using `h5clear -s scratch/filename.h5py`.

 <!---
 1. Issues with `lib.corr`